quiltdata/examples/athena_cfn/README.md

 ## II.
 Upload CloudFormation templates to S3

 There are two templates in this directory.
-Both should be uploaded directly to S3 since they are larger than the AWS console allows for direct upload.

 * run `athena-cfn.yml` once to create a new workgroup and results bucket, along with the appropriate permissions